MilkmanAbi/MSL/README.md

 <br>

+> MSL is completely free software, it has no funding, and the prebuilt images for it are hosted on SourceForge...
+It is painfully slow.
+I apologise for that.

+> The Ubuntu image has a SLEW of issues, so many deps needed.
+It's kinda annoying, sorry.

 MSL runs real Linux distributions on your Mac: an actual Linux kernel and an actual Linux userland on Apple's own Virtualization framework, with nothing emulated and no virtual machine window to babysit.
 You type `msl` and you're in.
 Your home folder is already there.
 Linux apps show up in the Dock, in Spotlight and in ⌘-Tab like they always lived there. ✨

 MSL has been in development for over a year, and getting here took an honestly insane amount of engineering effort.
 It's free, it's open source, and it's still held together with a great deal of love. ヽ(・∀・)ﾉ